Orthopedic and Sports Acupuncture

 If the Liver bolt fails to moisten sufficiently, tendinopathies, numbness of the limbs, paresthesia and difficulty in bending or stretching may occur.
 Although the classics never discuss a nervous system as such, we look to the Liver when a patient presents with spasms and contracture and view the Liver as the organ most typically associated with muscular nervous system disorders such as multiple sclerosis, hemiplegia from stroke, tremor, etc. Liver’s responsibility, like the nervous system’s function of motor control, to maintain the evenness and coordination of the body’s movements.

-Heart and Pericardium in TCM theory
+Heart and Pericardium in TCM Theory

 - Store the Jing